trenskow/isvalid/README.md

 > * If no value is returned the data does not change.
 > * Thrown errors are caught and converted to a `ValidationError` internally.

-### Options with post Validators
+### Options with Post Validators

-If you need to pass any options to your post validator, you can do so by using the `options` property of the schema.
+If you need to pass any options to your custom validator, you can do so by using the `options` property of the schema.

 An example below.